 Queen Elizabeth II’s Children

-Queen Elizabeth II, Britain’s longest-living and longest-reigning monarch, has four children (three princes and one princess) with husband Prince Philip, the Duke of Edinburgh.
-The oldest of these royal children, as well as the heir apparent to the British throne, is Prince Charles; and the youngest is Prince Edward, the Earl of Wessex.
+Queen Elizabeth II (1926-2022), Britain’s longest-reigning monarch, had four children (three princes and one princess) with husband Prince Philip, the Duke of Edinburgh.
+The oldest of these royal children is King Charles III (formerly Prince Charles, the Prince of Wales); and the youngest is Prince Edward, the Earl of Wessex.

 Due to their immense contribution to virtually every facet of the British society, Queen Elizabeth II’s children have received global press coverage over the last half a century or so.
 While many of the coverage have been on their extensive philanthropic and charitable activities, there have been some pretty negative publicity about Elizabeth II’s children.
 For starters, three out of the four royal children have had very patchy spousal relationships and have themselves been once divorced.